Homeaway (VRBO) vs. AirBnB – Costs to Owners

 This article is to help those with a home that they want to rent decide which site will yield them the greatest return, AirBnb or Homeaway (VRBO). [if you’re a renter, know that in my opinion, AirBnb provides the most seamless and easy experience – here is a referral link for $25 off your first booking].

 I’m assuming that you already have a basic understanding of what both of these companies do.
-In essence, they allow you to provide your home as a rental on a short term basis, whether that’s 1 night or longer terms like a month or so.
-For us, the average, has been 2-3 nights, with folks coming to town to visit, vacation, do business, etc.
+In essence, they allow you to provide your home as a rental on a short-term basis, whether that’s 1 night or longer terms like a month or so.
+For us, the average has been 2-3 nights, with folks coming to town to visit, vacation, do business.
+So, which do you think, Airbnb or VRBO?

 Homeaway was started in 2005 and is more focused on vacation rentals.
 It has acquired a number of other rental sites in order to increase its market share and help with productivity tools for owners and property managers (a large part of their model).